telerik/ajax-docs/controls/scheduler/data-binding/providers/implementing-a-provider-that-supports-multi-valued-resources.md

 ---
 title: Implementing a Provider That Supports Multi-Valued Resources
-page_title: Implementing a Provider That Supports Multi-Valued Resources | UI for ASP.NET AJAX Documentation
+page_title: Implementing a Provider That Supports Multi-Valued Resources | RadScheduler for ASP.NET AJAX Documentation
 description: Implementing a Provider That Supports Multi-Valued Resources
 slug: scheduler/data-binding/providers/implementing-a-provider-that-supports-multi-valued-resources
 tags: implementing,a,provider,that,supports,multi-valued,resources